 Simrishamskillen Alex Blomqvist has, in turn, belonged to the mother club IFK Simrishamn, Malmö FF, IFK Värnamo, Trelleborgs FF and recently it became clear with a transition from Trelleborgs FF to Gif Sundsvall.
 Before last year's season, then in Trelleborg, we learned to know Alex in a longer interview.
 Time for a replay, and a good luck in Sundsvall!

-Meet the defense shadow Alex Blomqvist who is currently loading Trelleborg's FF's return to Allsvenskan. Österlensport met Alex when he was recently at home with parents, siblings and friends in Simrishamn for a few days of socializing.
+Meet the defensive shadow Alex Blomqvist who is currently charging ahead of Trelleborgs FF's return to the Allsvenskan. Österlensport met Alex when he was recently at home with parents, siblings and friends in Simrishamn for a few days together.

 - There will be peace and quiet, some good dinner.
 A little game with the brothers and so I will see Kamratcupens final day.
 I will run a running pass as well.
 It is not possible to put on five kilos during the leave, then it is not fun to come back.
 If you are an athlete or sportswoman at the elite level, you live it all the time, 24 hours a day.
 It is important to take care of your body - exercise, eat and rest.
 Then I and my partner plan for the move - we have rented a house a bit outside Trelleborg.
 It should be nice to avoid wearing our dog weighing 40 kilos up and down the stairs to the apartment we lived in.
 Now it will be garden and better place when family and friends will sleep over with us, ”says Alex Blomqvist.